 Age Pensioner Concession Card

-This card is issued annually to Centrelink and Department of Veterans’ Affairs (DVA) pensioners and normally entitles them to the following concessions:
+This card is issued annually to Centrelink and Department of Veterans’ Affairs (DVA) pensioners and normally entitles them to the following concessions (conditions may apply):

-Pension Supplement- is automatically paid to pensioners and other eligible income support recipients with their regular fortnightly payment to assist with the cost of daily household and living expenses.
+Pension Supplement - automatically paid to pensioners and other eligible income support recipients with their regular fortnightly payment to assist with the cost of daily household and living expenses.
 The supplement combines previous pension add-ons including the GST Supplement, Telephone Allowance, Utilities Allowance and Pharmaceutical Allowance.
 Centrelink, tel.
 13 2300 or DVA, tel.
 13 3254, 1800 555 254 (Free call country callers).

 Dental treatment - available at various community dental service sites and the Adelaide Dental Hospital, tel.
 8222 8222 - co-payments apply.

 Medicare Safety Net – once a person/couple‘s out-of-pocket medical expenses for out-of-hospital services reach a set figure ($610.70 in 2013) in a calendar year, the Australian Government will pay 80% of any additional costs for the remainder of the year.
 Contact Medicare, tel.
 13 2011.

 Hearing tests, aids and batteries - Office of Hearing Services, tel.
 1800 500 726 (free call), Telephone typewriter (TTY): 1800 500 496.

 Ambulance cover - 37% discount.
 Tel.
 SA Ambulance Service, tel.
 1300 136 272 (local call cost).

 Driver’s licence, motor registration fees - various concessions, apply at your local Service SA office, tel.
 13 10 84.